packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 # Maintenance
 ## Private Packagist Self-Hosted (Kubernetes)

+This page describes common maintenance tasks for Private Packagist Self-Hosted in a Kubernetes cluster installed with [kURL](kubernetes-embedded).
+This page is not relevant if you installed the application with [Helm](kubernetes-helm).

 ### Updates

 By default Replicated checks for updates every 4 hours and you can install updates from the dashboard in the Replicated